 - 4.3.1 Visibility.
-The Lessee must not conduct G&G surveys in support of plan (i.e., SAP and/or COP) submittal at any time when lighting or weather conditions (e.g., darkness, rain, fog, sea state) prevents monitoring of the exclusion zones for HRG surveys (see 4.3.4.) and geotechnical surveys (see 4.3.5).
-If the Lessee intends to conduct G&G survey operations in support of plan submittal at night or when visual observation is otherwise impaired, it must submit to the Lessor an alternative monitoring plan detailing the alternative monitoring methodology (e.g. active or passive acoustic monitoring technologies).
-The Lessor may, after consultation with NMFS, decide to allow the Lessee to conduct G&G surveys in support of plan submittal at night or when visual observation is otherwise impaired using the proposed alternative monitoring methodology. - 4.3.2 Protected-Species Observer.
+The Lessee must not conduct G&G surveys in support of plan (i.e., SAP and/or COP) submittal at any time when lighting or weather conditions (e.g., darkness, rain, fog, sea state) prevents monitoring of the HRG survey exclusion zone (see 4.3.6) or the geotechnical sampling exclusion zone (see 4.3.7).
+If the Lessee intends to conduct G&G survey operations in support of plan submittal at night or when visual observation is otherwise impaired, it must consult with the Lessor regarding sufficient monitoring of the exclusion zone.
+The Lessor may, after consultation with NMFS, decide to allow the Lessee to conduct G&G surveys in support of plan submittal at night or when visual observation is otherwise impaired.
+The Lessee may request the use of active or passive acoustic monitoring technologies to facilitate G&G survey activity in support of plan submittal when visual observation may be impaired.
+The Lessor may, after consultation with NMFS, allow the Lessee to use active or passive acoustic monitoring technologies to facilitate survey activity in support of plan submittal when visual observation is impaired. - 4.3.2 Protected-Species Observer.
 The Lessee must ensure that the exclusion zone for all G&G surveys performed in support of plan (i.e., SAP and/or COP) submittal is monitored by a NMFS-approved protected-species observer.
-The Lessee must provide to the Lessor a list of observers and their résumés no later than 45 calendar days prior to the scheduled start of surveys performed in support of plan submittal.
-The résumés of additional observers must be provided 15 calendar days prior to each observer's start date.
-The Lessor will send the observer information to NMFS for approval. - 4.3.3 Optical Device Availability.
-The Lessee must ensure that binoculars or other suitable equipment are available to each observer to adequately perceive and monitor protected species within the exclusion zone during surveys conducted in support of plan (i.e., SAP and/or COP) submittal. - 4.3.4 High-Resolution Geophysical (HRG) Surveys.
-Stipulations specific to HRG surveys conducted in support of plan (i.e., SAP and/or COP) submittal are provided in 4.3.4.1 through 4.3.4.9:
+The Lessee must provide to the Lessor a list of observers and their résumés no later than forty-five (45) calendar days prior to the scheduled start of surveys performed in support of plan submittal.
+The résumés of additional observers must be provided fifteen (15) calendar days prior to each observer's start date.
+The Lessor will send the observer information to NMFS for approval.